GET YOUR NEXT BIG IDEA TRANSFORMED INTO DIGITAL REALITY

 Twitter could devolve into a platform frequented by mostly far-right users and bots.
 If hate speech and misinformation proliferate on Twitter, as many experts fear, this could drive a mass exodus of users – leaving far-right users and bots in the majority.
 The quality and quantity content on Twitter from real users would decline considerably, further worsening the cycle.
 To what degree would Twitter’s influence remain under such a scenario?

 Another social medium, existing or new, could take Twitter’s place.
 There are at least two new social media, Mastodon and TribelSocial, vying to take advantage of Twitter’s troubles and spring to mainstream prominence.
 A thumb in the wind seems to indicate that Mastodon is ahead in this battle, but many users seem to find it too complicated.
 Major success of one or more of these new social media could hasten Twitter’s decline or even demise.
 Is an entrepreneur inventing another Twitter-like platform right now?
 Are other, more established social media getting ready to launch Twitter-like features or even entirely new platforms?

 Twitter could be sold.
 The new owner would take a huge loss, but may at some point may be ready to be out of this.
 Could a someone else rebuild Twitter and regain the trust that has been lost, all while dealing with the same old problems with how to make it profitable?

-This article will almost surely become out of date unusually quickly for a Learning Center piece.
-But one thing will remain true: the Twitter debacle raises important concerns about the fragility of some of our most important public spaces, many of which are privately owned – and how open they are to manipulation.By Shelley Johansson.
-Read about Shelley on our Meet Our Staff page.
+This article will almost surely become out of date unusually quickly for this blog.
+But one thing will remain true: the Twitter debacle raises important concerns about the fragility of some of our most important public spaces, many of which are privately owned – and how open they are to manipulation.By Shelley Johansson, a former staff member Visit Shelley on Google+.